-This short and handy guide made by the Libraries at University of Leeds, University of York and University of Manchester introduces different types of social media and gives you information and guidance on how to use different types of social media as well as how best to use it for your academic studies and future career.
+This short and handy guide made by the Libraries at University of Leeds, University of York and University of Manchester covers a range of social media and how to best to use them for your academic studies and future career.

 This blog is all about digital literacy.
 As you study, we will take you on a journey of digital discovery, help you to identify gaps in your skills and provide opportunities and guidance for you to gain new skills.
 But what is digital literacy?
 It is broadly defined as ‘capabilities which fit an individual for living, learning and working in a digital society’ (JISC,2011).
 There are many different aspects to being digitally literate – some things you will be pretty good at, others will be new to you.read more